camunda/camunda-docs/docs/self-managed/optimize-deployment/setup.md

 CAMUNDA_OPTIMIZE_SHARING_ENABLED | Enable/disable the possibility to share reports and dashboards. | true
 CAMUNDA_OPTIMIZE_UI_LOGOUT_HIDDEN | Disables the logout button (logout is handled by Identity). | true SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI | Authentication for the Public REST API using a resource server to validate the JWT token.
 Complete URI to get public keys for JWT validation | null
+CAMUNDA_OPTIMIZE_API_AUDIENCE | Optimize tries to match this with the <code>aud</code> field contained in the JWT token.
+Only used when the JWK_SET_URI above is set.
+This is not necessarily the same as <code>CAMUNDA_OPTIMIZE_IDENTITY_AUDIENCE</code>, in case a service other than Identity is being used to generate the API tokens| optimize
 OPTIMIZE_API_ACCESS_TOKEN | Authentication for the Public REST API using a static shared token.
 Will be ignored if SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI is also set. | null

 ## Requirements